How to Effectively Write Up Meeting Minutes

 Don’t Include Every Detail

 Minutes aren’t a transcript of everything that was said during a meeting.
 Instead, they’re a summary of the main points and the following action points they decided upon.

 Minutes are an official and legal record of a meeting so they need to be accurate.
 The three key things you’ll need to record when minute-taking are:

 - The actions that need to be taken in the future.

-There are only three main areas of the conversation you need to capture in your minutes, so try to avoid all of the chat and ‘he said, she said’ dialogue.
-Unless it’s relevant to the vital agenda points, leave this out.
+It's good to include other specifics such as dates, meeting participants and time adjourned, but aim to avoid all the ‘he said, she said’ dialogue.
+Unless it’s relevant to the vital agenda points, leave it out.

 Know When to Listen

-Once you’re confident in determining what parts of a conversation you should record for the minutes, you’ll naturally learn when it’s best to sit back and listen.
-It can be more beneficial to stop note taking at certain points to truly understand what’s happening during the meeting.
+Once you’re confident in determining what parts of a conversation you should record, you’ll naturally learn when it’s best to sit back and listen.
+Often, it's more beneficial to stop note-taking at certain points to truly understand what’s happening during the meeting.

 Don’t Complicate the Language